e3eax/stack/README.md

     // Print the value of the specified index std::cout << "Value at index 1: " << stack.peek(1) << std::endl;

+    // Print each element contained in the stack stack.display();

     return 0;
 }